Thanks for making 2015 an awesome summer!

 Leadership Opportunities for Older Girls:

 Volunteer and Employment Opportunities - We are looking for your special skills, spirit, and appreciation of children.
 Camp programs include swimming, hiking, campers, nature, sports, games, horseback riding, dramatics, singing, boating, cookouts, canoeing, and living in the outdoors.
 Enjoy the fun and rewards of meeting and working with other adults and children in the outdoors.
 Adults will receive training in outdoor skills, teamwork, health, and safety standards.
-To see what positions are open and to apply, visit the summer camp employment page.
+Check back in early 2016 for full position postings!

 Donate Now |